Source code for mmodel.modifier

 def loop_input(parameter: str):

-"""Modify function to iterate one given parameter.
+"""Modify function to iterate over one given parameter.

-:param list parameter: target parameter to loop
+:param str parameter: target parameter to loop

 The target parameter name is changed to f"{param}_loop"